Atish03/openChat/README.md

 ### Synopsis

-* This application is a chat interface where user can send messages to any of the other online user using sockets.
+* This application is a chat interface where user can send messages to any other online user using sockets.
-* The chat is encrypted using lattice based asymmetric encryption system where public key can is accessed through sever and user has their private key locally.
+* The chat is encrypted using lattice based asymmetric encryption system where public key can be accessed through sever and user has their private key locally.

 NOTE: This application is made just for learning purposes and does not have any real life application in terms of security.
-Lattice encryption takes too much of computaion power!
+Lattice encryption takes too much of computation power!

 ## Techstack